5 Best Text-to-Video AI Generators in 2026 (Compared)

 Step-by-Step: Locking Your Characters for Narrative Continuity

 I have found that the best way to use this feature is to start with a high-quality reference image.
-If you are using the daily credits of this free AI text to video generator, following these steps will save you from wasting credits on inconsistent renders:
+If you are using the daily credits of this free AI text-to-video generator, following these steps will save you from wasting credits on inconsistent renders:

 Step 1: From the home or creation interface, click the “Reference” tab in the bottom creation toolbar, upload a clear front-facing photo of your character, then write a prompt that only describes the character actions and the surrounding scene (do not include any details about their appearance).